 5825 Brand Rd, Dublin, OH

-The memorial in Eastlake boasts remants of all three crash sites which are displayed along their Boulevard of Flags.
+The memorial in Eastlake boasts remnants of all three crash sites displayed along their Boulevard of Flags.

 35150 Lakeshore Blvd, Eastlake, OH 44095

 9. 9/11 Public Safety Service Memorial in Sandusky County

 Gibsonburg resident, Dan Slack, was crossing the George Washington Bridge in his semi when he saw the smoke from the World Trade Center’s North Tower.
 When the town decided to build a memorial using a 7000-pound piece of steel from Ground Zero (one of the largest pieces of the World Trade Center outside the Northeast), he agreed to pick it up and transport it back to Ohio.

 Williams Park 145-199 E Stone St Gibsonburg, OH

 When the First Responders Park in downtown Hilliard was constructed, it was the largest memorial honoring service personnel who responded to the 9/11 tragedy.

 Today it has the largest collection of items salvaged from Ground Zero outside NYC.
 The twisted steel you see are beams from the Twin Towers.